johntitus/IronWorkerDebFinder/Readme.md

 http://us.archive.ubuntu.com/ubuntu/pool/universe/c/cimg/cimg-dev_1.4.9-2build2_all.deb
 ```

-Turn each of those dependencies into a `deb` line in your real worker's `.worker` file, and you should be good to go~
+Turn each of those dependencies into a `deb` line in your real worker's `.worker` file, and you should be good to go!